 - Among modern Caribbean lizards, threatened species have the same distribution of body sizes as those not at risk of extinction (i.e., species of “least concern”).
 Among modern species, larger species are not particularly likely to be at elevated risk of extinction.Testing these null hypotheses required comparing data from modern lizard species to data from fossils.
 However, this introduced a potential bias to the study.
 What if larger or smaller species are more likely to show up in the fossil record?
 That could cause a pattern in the data – one that Melissa and Liz might mistake for extinction bias, when it was really preservation bias (which species are more likely to fossilize).
 To rule out this possibility, Melissa and Liz needed to check one more null hypothesis:

-- Caribbean lizard species known from fossils have the same distribution of body sizes that those known from modern-day field studies.
+- Caribbean lizard species known from fossils have the same distribution of body sizes as those known from modern-day field studies.
 Fossilization is not size-biased.

 This table summarizes all three null hypotheses: